28 Dec Best US Cities to Buy Rental Income Properties 2018 to 2020

 In this era of investment, the best property investments may be in other cities.
 Even if you intend to stay close to home, knowing what’s going on in other states might provide a superior return on investment.

-As you may have read in my very popular post on US Housing Predictions for 2017 to 2020, the US housing market is hot and some cities are hotter than others.
+As you may have read in my very popular post on US Housing Predictions for 2018 to 2020, the US housing market is hot and some cities are hotter than others.
 No housing crash is forecasted.
 The list below of the top 80 cities to invest in real estate represent your best opportunities for high returns.
 Even normally depressed quiet markets are coming to life and beginning to catch investor’s eyes.
 It’s good news for Michigan, Florida, California, Texas, and New York and even better for real estate investors in 2018.

 The difference in this latest real estate rebound is the number of Americans renting and still needing to rent a home or condo.
 That’s created the incredible income investment opportunity called rental income investment properties for passive income investments or self-managed property investments.
 30% to 40% returns are not unheard of.
 It’s once in a lifetime wealth building.
 The kind of cap rates major investors can only dream of.
 Get some tips on how to do homes for sale searching better.

 Scorching hot opportunity in the best cities!
 Will the hot markets of San Francisco, San Jose, Silicon Valley, Phoenix, and Los Angeles do as well as expected?
 Those cities with the highest home prices are not your only option.
 There’s plenty more towns and cities across the nation where you can buy rock bottom and sell high including this list of real estate by zip code.
 Cities you’ll read about below with lower home prices and rising employment rates may be your best bets for 2017 to 2020.